 In 1874 Paul de Villiers, son of Jan Jacobus, left Boschendal and with the help of his father-in-law, acquired the farm Weltevreden in Suider-Paarl.
 This Paul de Villiers (I), made the first wine at the farm today known as Landskroon.

-In 1905 Paul (III) was born.
-He was the third wine maker at the farm.
+In 1931 Paul (IV) was born.
+He was the fourth wine maker at the farm.

 In the same year Paul (III)’s sons Paul & Hugo, bought the original Landskroon farm and consolidated it with Weltevreden, Schoongezicht and 50 ha near Klapmuts.
 The two brothers farmed together with Paul looking after the vineyards and making the wine while Hugo attended to the growing Jersey Cattle stud and established this stud as one of the top studs in South Africa.